30 Fall Vegetarian Recipes That Are Cozy, Hearty and Packed with Seasonal Produce

 • Serves: 6

 Boiling water?
 Not tonight.
-The risotto cooks in a purée of roasted butternut squash and chicken broth instead (which can easily be substituted with vegetable broth or stock), which turns it super savory and creamy.
+The risotto cooks in a purée of roasted butternut squash and chicken broth instead (the latter can easily be substituted with vegetable broth or stock to make it meatless), which turns it super savory and creamy.

 11. Baking Sheet Pizza with Olives and Sun-Dried Tomatoes